-Grilled stuffed peppers can be served as an appetizer (cut peppers into fourths) or as an entrée by cutting them into halves.
+Grilled stuffed peppers can be served as an appetizer by cutting the peppers into fourths or as an entrée by cutting them into halves.
 This recipe yields approximately 8 servings when the peppers are split in half.

-Stuffing (based on Claiborne, 1990)
+- Stuffing (based on Claiborne, 1990):

 - 2 cups cooked white rice

-- ½ cup of chopped onion
+- ½ cup chopped onion

-- 1 pound of ground beef or veal
+- 1 pound ground beef or veal

 - ¼ cup fresh chopped parsley

-- ½ to ¾ cup of grated Parmesan cheese
+- ½ to ¾ cup grated Parmesan cheese

-- Optional: 2 Tablespoons pine nuts
+- Optional: 2 tablespoons pine nuts

-- Sauté the onions and garlic together until the onion chunks are transparent.
-Brown the ground beef (or veal) in the skillet.
+- Sauté the onions and garlic together until the onion becomes transparent.

-- Remove any extra grease before adding the rice, Parmesan cheese, and parsley.
+- Brown the ground beef or veal in a skillet.
+Remove any excess grease before adding the rice, Parmesan cheese, and parsley.

 Grilling the Peppers

 - Allow the stuffing mixture to come to room temperature for about 20 minutes before adding it to the peppers.
 This prevents the peppers from overcooking while the stuffing cools.